webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 above).
 They're recognized as configuration files and passed to their respective plugins, and may contain additional entry files.

 Entry files are added to the module graph.
-[Module resolution](#module-resolution) might result in additional entry files recursively until no more entry files are found.
+[Module resolution][6] might result in additional entry files recursively until no more entry files are found.

 ### What does Knip look for in source files?